jplatta/99_bottles_notes/raw_notes.md

 * Things that we want to vary, we have to isolate first.
   * Isolate the things we want to vary.
-* Positional arguments inhibited refactoring.
+* Positional arguments inhibit refactoring.
 Keyword arguments enable refactoring.
 Always default to keyword arguments.
 * When refactoring: the new code has to run (be green) before you delete the old code.

 ## What your code should look like when it's done